 Of course, the internet and being online is not always bad.
 We have a great resource at our fingertips that allow us to contact our loved ones, get information, and reach out for help when we need it.
 People who are introverted and get anxious in the presence of other people can be a part of groups from the safety of their own homes, and people who are home-bound can shop for anything from groceries and clothes to medicines without stepping out.
 The key to preventing the bad effects of the internet is to moderate how much time is spent online.

 If you find yourself spending too much time online, stop and ask yourself ‘why’.
 It is possible that you feel lonely or left out, or maybe you are just bored.
 Once you know the reason you can take steps to reduce your time online like joining a hobby group, calling up a friend, or even seeking professional help if required.
-Your mental health should always be your priority so do what you should to take care of yourself.
+Your mental and physical health should always be your priority so do what you should to take care of yourself.